 See below to get some ideas on how to serve this dish with some variety!

-Spices are the secret to all recipes and can completely change the flavor profile of a dish!
+- Make this spicy.
 Beyond the paprika already in this stew, I like to add cayenne pepper, smoked sweet paprika, a squirt or two of Sriracha, curry pastes, chili powder, etc. Looking for other spicy recipe options?
 Try this low carb chili with fresh jalapeno and this low carb taco soup!
 YUM!

 Low Carb Beef StewPrint Recipe Pin Recipe